Berlin gay area: bars, clubs and gay hotels in Schöneberg

 - Maharadscha: this Indian gem is famous and highly rated by just about everyone.
 It is open only for dinner, and gets really busy, so best call and book ahead.

-- Raststätte Gnadenbrat: this is a gem for good hearty German food like Schnitzel Tegernsee and Bavarian Leberkäse (beef and pork loaf served with fried egg and potatoes).
+- Raststätte Gnadenbrot: this is a gem for good hearty German food like Schnitzel Tegernsee and Bavarian Leberkäse (beef and pork loaf served with fried egg and potatoes).

 - Frida y Diego: Mexican restaurant with very sweet charismatic waiters.

 - Zsa Zsa Burger: the ultimate hangover food serving up the tastiest burgers in Schöneberg.

 6. WHAT TO DO IN SCHÖNEBERG

 Berlin hosts the biggest gay events in Europe, all year round, for everything and everyone.
 The most popular are: